 The Northman has recently been upgraded with further refinements The upgrade is the result of feedback from extensive field use, as well as input from Bill’s students.
 The spine is now more squared / sharper to allow it to be used with the ferro rod, instead of having to use the blade edge for this purpose.
 The handle has a deeper punyo that provides an even more positive draw stroke.
 Jimping has been added to the top and bottom of the tang towards the rear of the handle to further enhance retention under all conditions.
 A small amount of material has been removed from the handle, lightening it by 0.4-ounce (11.34 g) for perfect balance.

 AMTAC Blades Northman is an outstanding EDC fixed blade knife that is equally well suited for both the urban jungle and the back-country.
 It’s a very capable knife that not only excels for combatives but for utility/survival applications, as well.
 It’s a knife that won’t let you down when the chips are down.
 The Northman has greatly exceeded all my expectations for an EDC knife.
 It’s a real game changer.

 The workmanship on the Northman that I received is absolutely flawless.
 Fit and finish are perfect, as befits a high-end custom handmade knife.
-And it is made in the USA.

 The complete AMTAC Blades Upgraded Northman Package (Upgraded Northman, Pocket Firesheath, Trainer, and a storage sheath) will run you $450.00, which is very reasonable considering what you get.
 The Trainer and Firesheaths can also be purchased separately.
 Each Northman comes with a certificate of authenticity signed by Bill.